highlight/highlight/docs-content/general/6_product-features/1_session-replay/canvas-iframe.md

 ## Recording `canvas` elements

 [highlight.io](https://highlight.io) supports recording canvas (and therefore WebGL) elements, although due to the nature of `canvas`, there are caveats regarding the quality/fidelity of the recording.
-Read more about how to get started with this in our [getting started docs](../../../getting-started/3_client-sdk/7_replay-configuration/canvas.md).
+Read more about how to get started with this in our [canvas configuration docs](../../../getting-started/3_client-sdk/7_replay-configuration/canvas.md).
 Below is a video demo of what the video recording looks like:

 <br/>